 The PAP version of the origin of the dispute was that when the SBWU was formed in February 1955, 250 of the Hock Lee workers had joined it.
 The company, however, had simultaneously formed a rival union, and had recruited 200 redundant men into a pool of spare drivers, with a retaining fee of \$2 per day paid on condition that they joined this union.
-This pool would then be available 'to meet any trouble'.
-The dispute came to a head in April over the introduction of new working rosters.
-The management replied to the strike notice by dismissing a number of workers, who thereupon locked themselves into the company's garages in Alexandra Road and picketed the gate.
-26
+This pool would then be available 'to meet any trouble'.25 The dispute came to a head in April over the introduction of new working rosters.
+The management replied to the strike notice by dismissing a number of workers, who thereupon locked themselves into the company's garages in Alexandra Road and picketed the gate.26

 On the mornings of 25 and 26 April the strikers tried to prevent the buses from leaving the garage by sitting on the ground across the gates.
 On these two days they were persuaded by the police to get up without trouble, but on 27 April 150 strikers blocking the gate threw stones at the police, who had to remove them physically though 'without undue force'.
 Some strikers feigned injury, but made off when an ambulance was called.27 On 28 April the police used batons to clear the gate and fifteen people were injured.
-On 29 April thousands of students converged from Chinese Middle Schools all over the island in a highly organized operation to bring food and to entertain the strikers with singing and dancing.28 passengers and freight into and within Singapore began to re-emerge.
+On 29 April thousands of students converged from Chinese Middle Schools all over the island in a highly organized operation to bring food and to entertain the strikers with singing and dancing.28 30 April, the eve of May Day, brought a wave of other strikes by unions of the Middle Road Group.
+These strikes extended to the Docks, on which, with 100 or more ocean going ships lying in the harbour at any one time, the life-blood of Singapore depended.
+The familiar pattern of a widely organized stoppage of the transport of 108 passengers and freight into and within Singapore began to re-emerge.
 Both Lim Chin Siong and the Secretary of the SBWU, Fong Swee Suan, were accused by the Chief Secretary of instigating the use of violence at a May Day Rally.29